-Black Boy Lane re-named due to 'racial connotations'
+Black Boy Lane renamed due to 'racial connotations'

 - Published

-A street in north London is to be officially re-named on Monday, due to "concerns about the racial connotations" of its current name.
+A street in north London is to be officially renamed, due to "concerns about the racial connotations" of its current name.

 Black Boy Lane in Tottenham is to be called La Rose Lane from Monday, after the black publisher John La Rose.

-It is among several roads and buildings across London to be re-named following Black Lives Matter protests.
+It is among several roads and buildings across London to be renamed following Black Lives Matter protests.

 One campaign group has criticised the decision, calling it a "performative display of virtuousness".

-Black Boy Lane, thought to have been named after a pub in the late 17th Century, is being re-named following a decision by Haringey in February 2022.
+Black Boy Lane is thought to have been named after a pub in the late 17th Century.

-The authority said "many other residents shared the concerns about the racial connotations of the name and the impact its continued use has on black people in Haringey".
+The local authority said "many other residents shared the concerns about the racial connotations of the name and the impact its continued use has on black people in Haringey".

 The council added it was "committed to taking action to both address inequality and celebrate the rich diversity of our borough".

-However, the council admitted "a significant number of residents of the street" rejected the plans.
+However, it admitted "a significant number of residents of the street" objected to the plans.

 The local authority said the name change was part of a wider-ranging review into the history of street names in the borough.